umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 ![Block List - Add Content](images/BlockListEditor_AddContentInline.jpg)
 > TODO: screenshot

+To delete a Block click the trashbin icon whichs appears on hover.

+## Sorting Blocks

 Blocks can be rearranged using the click and drag feature.
 Move them up or down to place them in the desired order.

-To delete a Block click the trashbin icon whichs appears on hover.
+Moving a Block from one Area to another is done in the same way.
+If a Blocks is not allowed in the given position the area will display red and neglect the new position.

+> TODO: Screenshot of red overlay when trying to drop a Block in a disallowed area.

 ## Rendering Block Grid Content